 Interested in taking this course?

 Enroll in our Professional Masters Program (PMP).
-This PMP course will be offered again Winter 2015, under the course number, EE 547: Linear Systems Theory.
+This PMP course will be offered again Spring 2014, under the course number, EE 590: Mobile Applications for Sensing & Control.